peaqnetwork/parachain-launch/README.md

 NOTE:

-1. If you regenerate the output directory then you will need to rebuild the docker images.
+1. If you regenerate the output directory, you will need to rebuild the docker images.
-2. Please polkadot/apps to connect the relay/parachain chain.
+2. Please use Polkadot/apps to connect the relay/parachain chain.

 # Additional Docker Commands